justinTsugranes/justinTsugranes/README.md

 ### Fun Fact

-- I blew my right hand up with dynamite when I was 9 (for real it took 120 stitches to put it back together) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.
+- I blew my right hand up with dynamite when I was 9 (for real it took 120 stitches to put it back together).
+I went on to obtain a Master's Degree in Jazz Guitar and then became a guitarist for the US Army and a recording artist.
 Check out [My Audible Account](https://audius.co/themisfitdodo).<br>

 <div align="center">
   <h3>Here's <a href="https://justintsugranes.github.io/CV/">My Full CV</a> if you'd like to do a deeper dive!</h3>